AdaCore/spark2014/lrm/source/subprograms.rst

 aspect is applied to the declaration of its its body or body stub.
 The implementation of a subprogram body must be consistent with its Depends Aspect.

+Note that a Refined Depends aspect may be applied to a subprogram body when using state abstraction; see section :ref:`refined-depends-aspect` for further details.

 .. centered:: **Syntax**